-5. MANAGEMENT DISCUSSION AND ANALYSIS REPORT&CORPORATE GOVERNANCE REPORT
+6. MANAGEMENT DISCUSSION AND ANALYSIS REPORT & CORPORATE GOVERNANCE REPORT

-Management Discussion and Analysis Report & Report on Corporate Governance of the Company for the year under review are annexed to the Annual Report separately forming its integral part.
-The compliance of 'Corporate Governance' conditions has also been certified by the Secretarial Auditors of the Company M/s Parikh & Associates, as applicable to the Company, and is annexed to the Report on Corporate Governance.
+Management Discussion and Analysis Report & Corporate Governance Report of the Company for the year under review are annexed to the Annual Report separately forming its integral part.
+The Certificate(s) issued by M/s Parikh & Associates, Practising Company Secretaries, pertaining to compliance of 'Corporate Governance' conditions as applicable to the Company and no Disqualification/ Debarment of its Directors from holding Directorship in the Company is annexed to Corporate Governance Report vide Annexure - A & B respectively.

-6. BUSINESS RESPONSIBILITY REPORT (BRR)
+7. BUSINESS RESPONSIBILITY REPORT (BRR)

-Business Responsibility Report for the year under review as stipulated under Regulation 34(2)(f) of SEBI (LODR) Regulations, 2015 is annexed to the Annual Report separately forming its integral part.
+Business Responsibility Report for the year under review in terms of Regulation 34(2)(f) of SEBI (LODR) Regulations, 2015 is annexed separately forming integral part of the Annual Report.

-7. HEALTH, SAFETY & ENVIRONMENT (HSE)
+8. HEALTH, SAFETY & ENVIRONMENT (HSE)

-Considering the significance of Health, Safety & Environment (HSE) to any petrochemical operations, your Company has established a robust HSE system at both of its plants situated at Amdoshi, Maharashtra and Manali, Chennai.
+Considering the significance of Health, Safety & Environment (HSE) to any petrochemical operations, Company has established a robust HSE system at both of its plants situated at Amdoshi, Maharashtra and Manali, Chennai.

-The Environmental Management System and Occupational Health and Safety Management System continue to be maintained by your Company as per ISO 14001:2015 Standard and OHSAS 18001:2007 Standard respectively, as certified by M/s Bureau Veritas, a global leader in conformity assessment and certification services.
+Both the Environmental Management System and Occupational Health and Safety Management System continued to be maintained by the Company as per the ISO 14001:2015 Standard and ISO 45001:2018 Standard respectively.